 Yes.
 With braces, you should brush your teeth at least three times a day to keep your teeth, gums, and mouth healthy and clean.
 You should also floss daily to get in between your braces where your brush isn't able to reach.
 Your orthodontist can show you how to properly brush and floss once your braces are placed.

 If I Have Braces, Do I Still Need Dental Checkups Every Six Months?

 Yes.
 In fact, it's even more important that patients receiving orthodontic treatment visit their dentist regularly.
 With braces, food may be caught in places that your toothbrush can't reach.
 Your dentist will work closely with us at Gruelle Dempsey Orthodontics to make sure that your teeth stay clean and healthy while wearing braces.

 Will My Braces Keep Me From Playing an Instrument or Playing Sports?

-Call any of our four practices!
-Our front desk staff will be happy to help schedule your next appointment at your convenience.
+Call any of our five locations.
+Our staff will be happy to help schedule your next appointment at your convenience.
 If you are a new patient or have been referred to our practice, please let us know and we will provide you with all of the information you need.